KacperCzajkowski/symfony-docs/testing/database.rst

         }
     }

-Since the ``EntityManagerInterface`` gets injected into the class through the constructor, you can pass a mock object within a test::
+Since the ``ObjectManager`` gets injected into the class through the constructor, you can pass a mock object within a test::

     // tests/Salary/SalaryCalculatorTest.php